nanakoohashi/Statistics/Theory.md

   - where t* is the critical value that depends on the type of test, degrees of freedom, and significance level.
 The values for t* for common significance levels given selected degrees of freedom is shown in the table below.
 ## Comparing 2 samples: 2-sample t-test
 ### Two-sample t-test
+The t-test discussed analyzes the **difference between the sample mean and the hypothesized value of the population mean**.
+A similar method exists to compare the means of two different populations.
+The two-sample t-test is used to determine if a statistically **significant difference exists between two population means**.
+Two types of two-sample t-test exist: paired and unpaired.
+#### Paired t-test (≡ dependent t-test)
+- A sample taken from **one population is exposed to two different treatments**.
+- The main idea is that measurements are recorded from the **same group**.
+  - *Ex: A group of professional cycling athletes is selected for a study on the effects of caffeine dosage on exhaustion times.
+The populations are the cyclists for each of two dosages.
+The samples are the measured exhaustion times for each dosage, which implies dependence because the measurements were taken from the same group.*
+#### Unpaired t-test (≡ independent t-test)
+- A sample taken from **one population is not related to a different sample taken from another population**.
+- In contrast to the paired t-test, measurements from an unpaired t-test are recorded from **different groups** when exposed to the same treatment.
+  - *Ex: The effect of caffeine intake on exhaustion times is studied by measuring the exhaustion times of a randomly selected group of 9 professional cyclists taking caffeine pills and another group of 9 cyclists not taking caffeine pills.
+The two populations are all cyclists taking caffeine pills and those who are not taking the pills.
+The samples are the measured exhaustion times from the two groups, each with 9 cyclists, which implies independence because the times are for two different groups of cyclists.*